shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_2_srp-example1.md

 ---
-title: "Single Responsibility Principle (SRP) – Basics and Initial Refactoring"
+title: "SRP – Basics and Initial Refactoring"
 description: "Learn the Single Responsibility Principle (SRP) in Java with real-world examples and refactoring steps to improve modularity, maintainability, and testability."
 keywords:
   - single responsibility principle java